Ochre

-Ochre (/ˈoʊkər/ OH-kər; from Ancient Greek ὤχρα, from ὠχρός 'pale'), or ocher in American English, is a natural clay earth pigment, a mixture of ferric oxide and varying amounts of clay and sand.
+Ochre (/ˈoʊkər/ OH-kər; from Ancient Greek ὤχρα, from ὠχρός 'pale'), iron ochre, sometimes ocher in American English, is a natural clay earth pigment, a mixture of ferric oxide and varying amounts of clay and sand.
 It ranges in colour from yellow to deep orange or brown.
-It is also the name of the colours produced by this pigment, especially a light brownish-yellow.
-A variant of ochre containing a large amount of hematite, or dehydrated iron oxide, has a reddish tint known as "red ochre" (or, in some dialects, ruddle).
+It is also the colours produced by this pigment, especially a light brownish-yellow.
+A variant of ochre containing a large amount of hematite, or dehydrated iron oxide, has a reddish tint known as red ochre (or, in some dialects, ruddle).

-The word ochre also describes clays coloured with iron oxide derived during the extraction of tin and copper.
+Ochre is also clays coloured with iron oxide derived during the extraction of tin and copper.

 Earth pigments

-Ochre is a family of earth pigments, which includes yellow ochre, red ochre, purple ochre, sienna, and umber.
+Ochre is a family of earth pigments which includes yellow ochre, red ochre, purple ochre, sienna, and umber.
 The major ingredient of all the ochres is iron(III) oxide-hydroxide, known as limonite, which gives them a yellow colour.
+A range of other minerals may also be included in the mixture: